shymayur/Student-IQ-classification-and-EDA-insights/README.md

 a.
 Ordinary
 b.
 Extraordinary

-# ML : Support Vector Machine
+# Performed Support Vector Machine Model and Exploratory Data Analysis in the above code files along with additional comments in each steps.